 - a.
 Any student eligible to vote in the AS elections may request that a question (hereto referred to as an initiative) to the student body be added to the ballot (see Section 3, clause VII for eligibility requirements).
 A single student may sponsor no more than one (1) initiative in any one election due to the demands on the sponsor.
-The sequential process for requesting approval of initiative language requires the sponsor(s) to: - create a question to be presented to the student body that can be answered in the affirmative or the negative. - (2) secure an AS Board Member to evaluate the legality and feasibility of the initiative and bring the question as an Agenda Item before the Board. - (3) declare under what Authority (see section 2, clause IV) the initiative is being proposed with the submitted language. - (4) submit the language of the proposed measure, authority, and any supporting documentation to the AS Executive Board Program Coordinator and the sponsoring Board Member by the document submission deadline [4:00 p.m. on Friday 054/0126/202049].
-Students are advised to submit the language of the measure for review as early as is feasible. - (5) Sponsor or delegate must attend the Board Meetings where the question is discussed.
+The sequential process for requesting approval of initiative language requires the sponsor(s) to: - (1) create a question to be presented to the student body that can be answered in the affirmative or the negative. - (2) secure an ASWWU\Executive Board Member to evaluate the legality and feasibility of the initiative and bring the question as an Agenda Item before the ASWWU\Executive Board. - (3) declare under what Authority (see section 2, clause IV) the initiative is being proposed with the submitted language. - (4) submit the language of the proposed measure, authority, and any supporting documentation to the ASWWU Executive Board Program Coordinator and the sponsoring Board Member by the document submission deadline, which will be the same deadline as the candidate filing period deadline.
+Students are advised to submit the language of the measure for review as early as is feasible. - (5) Sponsor or delegate must attend the Executive Board Meetings where the question is discussed.
 The Board must approve, approve with amendments, or reject the language within its next three meetings.
 The Executive Board may only reject the proposed measure if its language is deemed misleading, or if there is reasonable concern about the legality of the proposed measure under local, state, or federal law, Western Washington University policy, or relevant AS policies.
 The Executive Board may only amend the language of the measure in a way that does not affect its substantive content.
-If the Board does not take action within three regularly scheduled meetings following the submission deadline [0504/0826/202019], the submitted language will be considered to have Board approval. - b.
-Once the language is passed through the above process, initiative sponsor(s) must obtain student signatures on an official petition form for the measure totaling a minimum of five percent (5%) of the number of students enrolled at the main campus of WWU in the winter quarter, as determined by the WWU Registrar.
+If the Board does not take action within three regularly scheduled meetings following the submission deadline, the submitted language will be considered to have Board approval. - b.
+Once the language is passed through the above process, initiative sponsor(s) must obtain student signatures on an official petition form for the measure totaling a minimum of five percent (5%) of the number of students enrolled at the main campus of WWU in the most closely preceding fall, winter, or spring quarter, as determined by the WWU Registrar.
 Petition requirements include: - (1) using the official petition form provided.
-The AS Board Program Coordinator will provide this form to the initiative sponsor no later than two school days after the passing of the language by the AS Board.
+The AS Board Program Coordinator will provide this form in person or online to the initiative sponsor no later than two school days after the passing of the language by the AS\(\frac{\text{WVU}}{\text{Executive}}\) Board.
+A combination of both in-person and online petition forms may be used to acquire the needed signature amount.
 This petition form shall include: the name(s) of the sponsor(s) of the initiative, the academic year the forms were distributed, and the exact wording of the proposed initiative.